yiisoft/config/README.md

 },
 ```

-Configurations are specified in the same way only in PHP format:
+Configurations are specified in the same way, only in PHP format:

 ```php
 return [